 When it comes to how much laundry detergent you should use, the first thing to do is check the owner’s manual for your washing machine.
 The manufacturer of your washer should not only explain how much soap should be used for specific load amounts but also provide recommendations as to what kind of detergents are compatible with your machine.

 If your washing machine is fairly new and purchased in the last several years, chances are you have a high-efficiency unit.
-Higher efficiency washers use considerably less water than older machines; thus, they require even less detergent per regular-sized load.
-If you own a high-efficiency (HE) washing machine, further reduce the detergent you use by one-third.
+Higher efficiency washers use considerably less water than older machines.
+As a result, they need very little detergent to operate efficiently.

 How Do I Know If I’m Using Too Little Detergent?